 Victory in International Arbitration Related to Design, Construction, and Supply of Cement Plant: Represented an international engineering, construction, and services/supply corporation in an International Chamber of Commerce (“ICC”) arbitration in Canada involving approximately $75 million in claims arising out of the design, construction, and supply of a new cement plant.
 While helping the client obtain a multi-million dollar recovery for design, supply, and services provided to the Owner, we successfully defeated the Owner’s foundational claims of alleged latent defects, which resulted in a complete defense award on all associated damages, including claims of lost profits exceeding $35 million and additional associated multi-million dollar claims.
 Due to COVID-19 pandemic restrictions, the arbitration proceedings were conducted virtually.

-$2 Billion Hydro-Electric Plant in Panama: Represented an EPC consortium of major Central European companies in an ICC arbitration related to the design, construction, and delivery of a $2 billion hydro¬electric plant in Panama.
+US$2 Billion Hydro-Electric Plant in Panama: Represented an EPC consortium of major Central European companies in a separate ICC arbitration related to the design, construction, and delivery of a $2 billion hydro-electric plant in Panama.
 Claims in the arbitration exceeded $400 million.
 We resolved the matter prior to the commencement of the ICC hearings on terms favorable to the clients.
 We also represented the client in multiple litigation matters in Panama related to the project.

 Malaysian Offshore Oil Facility: Represented a worldwide oil and gas organization with respect to disputes against various EPC contractors retained to perform the design, construction, and commissioning of an off-shore oil production, storage, and off-loading facility located in the South China Sea, off the coast of Malaysia.
 The project cost was in excess of $2 billion.
 We were involved in formal dispute resolution processes in Malaysia and negotiated other claims with various EPC contractors throughout Europe.
 In addition, we asserted claims by our client against various of its EPC contractors, most contracts which included limitation of liability provisions tied to a specified percentage of the EPC contract price.